cityplanningtechdotcom/GeorgeCastillio.github.io/index.md

 </a>

-**Section 2:** will cover the use of the Houston Homeless Map along with it’s intended use, tutorial and upcoming improvements to the map.
+**Section 2:** will cover the use of the Houston Homeless Map along with it’s intended use, tutorial and upcoming improvements to the map.<br>
 **Section 3:** will cover the creation and use of a Google + social media site intened to provide outreach and social engagement.

 ![mapimage](/img/hhm_googleplus.png){:class="img-responsive"}